 Through our chapters, we maintain an ongoing grassroots campaign that builds relationships with district and state offices for the House and Senate, respectively.
 This outreach includes visits to those offices as well as the extension of invitations for members to attend local events.
 Chapters also raise the profile of Fulbright locally through international education programs and outreach to regional media outlets.

 Through the Fulbright Association’s national office, we build and sustain strong working relationships with Congressional offices and stakeholders in Washington, D.C.
-With a focus on key appropriations and authorizing committees, we educate members and their staffs on the impact of the Fulbright Program through regular visits and designated Advocacy Days that bring large delegations to Capitol Hill.
+With a focus on key appropriations and authorizing committees, we educate members and their staffs on the impact of the Fulbright Program through regular visits and a yearly virtual Advocacy Month that connects Fulbright constituents to their representatives.
 The national office sets the overarching strategy and messaging for advocacy efforts, leads campaigns, and coordinates with partner organizations.

 While international alumni are not political constituents of the U.S. Congress, they have a powerful voice in sharing the impact of the Fulbright program.
 The national office works with Fulbright Commissions and alumni associations worldwide to magnify that voice by coordinating international participation in Advocacy Days, organizing petitions when needed, and gathering testimonials.